Key Principles of Change Management

 1. Identify the ROI or Change Benefit

-In order for any change to be a success there must be a detailed account of what needs to change.
-All people involved need to have a strong understanding of both the endgame and why they need to change.
-This why is often described as the burning platform or the compelling reason for changing.
+For any change to be a success there must be a detailed account of what needs to change.
+Everyone involved needs to have a strong understanding of both the endgame and also why they need to change.
+This “why” is often described as the burning platform or the compelling reason for changing.
 Only with the “what” and the “why” defined, can you start to craft the message.

-But as we highlighted above in trends, one key piece that we tend to miss, is identifying the measurable value of the change.
-This is not the message on “What’s in it for me”, the WIIFM, though that needs to be clarified as well.
-But how will we know that we have arrived?
+However, one key piece that we tend to miss is identifying the measurable value of the change.
+This is not the “what’s in it for me”, the WIIFM – though that too needs to be clarified – but how will we know that we have arrived?
 What is the measurable change benefit or expected return?

 Your first step in defining the change benefit is to look at the Business Case that is driving the change.
 It should include both a detailed description of the reasons for change and the benefits the organisation hopes to achieve.